Keyes210/Choices/README.md

 # Choices
-ORIGNAL, complete.
+ORIGINAL, complete.
 A decider; slightly better than a coin flip.

 Choices is a decision maker.
 I often find myself confronted with trivial decisions.
 What am I going to get for lunch?
 Which TV show am I going to try?
 What movie from my ever-growing Netflix queue am I going to finally watch.
 It’s nice to take these things out of my hands, and not think about them.
 That’s what Choices does.